Tag: budgeting

 June Website Review: Family Mint

 Jeff Eusebio is the CEO and Co-Founder of FamilyMint.com.
 Jeff created Family mint to give families an easy fun way to teach children and teenagers how to manage their money.
-Family Mint is a free website.
-The way it works is you, the parent, sign
+Teaching children about investing early helps them develop good financial habits and understand the importance

 Mediterranean Roasted Vegetables with Bulgar Wheat